Panzerschrek/Square-Wheel/README.md

 Portal-based algorithm is used to determine visibility (set of visible leafs) for given camera position.
 Visibility determination algorithm is the same as in [Thief](https://nothings.org/gamedev/thief_rendering.html) game.

-BSP tree-based algorithm is used to place dynamic objects (models, decals) in world and determine visibility for them.
+BSP tree-based algorithm is used to place dynamic objects (models, decals, lights) in world and determine visibility for them.

 ### Lighting